emielkwakkel/sustainable-ai/README.md

 4. Test on both mobile and desktop
 5. Follow sustainable coding practices

+## Notes
+- 21/10: Spent mostly on fixing NX monorepository structure, Cursor seems unable to fully get all packages to work together
+- 22/10: Manual fixes to NX monorepository structure

 ## License

 This project is developed for sustainable AI development and carbon awareness in software engineering.